Building symmetries into data-driven manifold dynamics models for complex flows: application to two-dimensional Kolmogorov flow: Data-driven dimension reduction and dynamic modeling

+In Fig.\ \ref{chart_blowup} we show the state space projection of a chaotic trajectory at $\Rey=14.4.$ Points surrounded by open circles are interior points for one chart and exterior points to a neighboring one.
+E.g.~the blue solid markers within an open orange marker are in the interior region of chart 7 and exterior region of chart 1 and vice versa.

-Now that we have identified these exterior points we can continue with the procedure of mapping the data to the fundamental chart.
-To do this, we apply the appropriate discrete operations to the interior and exterior points of each chart to map the state such that the interior points fall in $\mathcal{I}=0$ ($\hat{\omega}_R(0, 1)>0$, $\hat{\omega}_I(0, 1)>0$, $\hat{\omega}_I(0, 2)>0$).
-Fig. \ref{fig:3dproj_14d4_colored_ppp} shows the colored clusters mapped onto the positive octant, dark blue cluster.
-Figures \ref{fig:2dproj_14d4_colored_re01im01} and \ref{fig:2dproj_14d4_colored_re01im02} show projections in the planes $\hat{\omega}_R(0, 1)-\hat{\omega}_I(0, 1)$ and $\hat{\omega}_R(0, 1)-\hat{\omega}_I(0, 2)$ respectively of data mapped to the positive octant.
+Now that we have identified these exterior points we can map the entire data set to the fundamental chart.
+To do this, we apply the appropriate discrete operations to the interior and exterior points of each chart to map the state such that the interior points fall in the first octant $\mathcal{I}=0$ ($\hat{\omega}_R(0, 1)>0$, $\hat{\omega}_I(0, 1)>0$, $\hat{\omega}_I(0, 2)>0$).
+For the chaotic flow at $\Rey=14.4$, Fig. \ref{fig:3dproj_14d4_colored_ppp} shows an entire trajectory mapped into the fundamental chart, with the colors indicating the indicator values for each point.
+Figures \ref{fig:2dproj_14d4_colored_re01im01} and \ref{fig:2dproj_14d4_colored_re01im02} show projections in the planes $\hat{\omega}_R(0, 1)-\hat{\omega}_I(0, 1)$ and $\hat{\omega}_R(0, 1)-\hat{\omega}_I(0, 2)$, respectively, of the mapped data.
 The dashed lines correspond to the boundaries between the different octants.
-We see clearly that mapping the data to the fundamental chart leads to a much higher density of data points and thus to better sampling than if we considered the whole state space without accounting for the symmetries.
-Following the mapping to the fundamental chart we phase-align the snapshots and refer to this data as $\tilde{\omega}$ from this point on.
+Observe that mapping the data to the fundamental chart leads to a much higher density of data points and thus to better sampling than if we considered the whole state space without accounting for the symmetries.
+From here on, we refer to data has been phase-aligned and mapped into the fundamental chart as $\tilde{\omega}$.\textbf{}